+IMPAIRMENT/POLLUTANT:

-IMPAIRMENT/POLLUTANT: Recreational use and shellfish harvesting use impairments are based on bacteria criteria for freshwater Classes AA, A, B, C, GPA, and estuarine & marine Classes SA, SB, SC.
+Recreational use impairments are based on bacteria criteria for freshwater Classes AA, A, B, C, GPA, and estuarine & marine Classes SA, SB, SC.
 Sources include both point and nonpoint sources.
-TMDLs are established in terms of concentrations and daily loads for Eschericia Coli (freshwaters), Enterococcus (saltwater beaches), and fecal coliform (shellfish harvesting areas), depending on resource type and waterbody classification.
+TMDLs are established in terms of concentrations and daily loads for Eschericia Coli (freshwaters), depending on waterbody classification.

-BACKGROUND: The Maine Department of Environmental Protection (ME DEP) submitted a draft TMDL on May 29, 2009.
-A public comment period was held from May 29 to July 15, 2009.
-ME DEP submitted to EPA Region 1 the final Maine Statewide Bacteria TMDL with a transmittal letter dated September 1, 2009, with subsequent revisions on September 10 and September 24.
-In addition to the TMDL itself, the submittal included the following documents:
+BACKGROUND: The Maine Department of Environmental Protection (ME DEP) submitted a draft Maine Statewide Bacteria TMDL: 2013 Addendum on October 29, 2013.
+A public comment period was held from October 29, 2013 to December 4, 2013, including a public hearing on November 5, 2013.
+ME DEP submitted to EPA Region 1 the final 2013 Freshwater Addendum to the 2009 Maine Statewide Bacteria TMDL electronically with a transmittal letter on September 8, 2014.
+In addition to the 2013 TMDL Addendum itself, the submittal included the following documents: